iamdork/compose/README.md

 ### Projects & Instances

-Containers are organized in  *projects* and *instances*. `dork-compose` assumes that instances of the same project are compatible.
+Snapshots are organized in  *projects* and *instances*. `dork-compose` assumes that instances of the same project are compatible.
 Aside from building the proxy domain, the major purpose is to restrict snapshots to be used by instances of the same project only.

 The current *project* and *instance* is determined by plugins (like *multi* in the default setup) or by the `DORK_PROJECT` and `DORK_INSTANCE` environment variables.